PageAudit

 What to Do Next

-These five errors account for the majority of WCAG violations on most websites.
+These seven errors account for the majority of WCAG violations on most websites.
 Fixing them does not require a complete redesign.
 It requires knowing where the problems are and making targeted changes.

 Here is a practical approach: